Learning a Local Symmetry with Neural-Networks

-{\bf Construction of the DNN--} Our first goal is to understand if it possible to construct a DNN that is able to distinguish between two samples that are from the same gauge orbit or not.
-First, we discuss the settings.
-The machine we want to build should take as input a couple of samples $\boldsymbol{J}$s, and as output the probability that the two samples are on the same gauge orbit or not.
-The geometry of the euclidean lattice of our model let us naturally make use of the convolutional neural networks (CNN) \cite{fukushima1980neocognitron,lecun1989backpropagation,krizhevsky2012imagenet} that allows to deal with the translational symmetry.
-Then, we can use combinations of CNNs to catch the gauge symmetry.
-In particular, we should combine CNNs that scans both the plaquettes, see orange square in Fig.~\ref{fig_DNN}--top, and the Polyakov loops, that will be scanned by means of horizontal and vertical $1\times L$ slabs, see yellow and red rectangles in Fig.~\ref{fig_DNN}--top.
-The first CNN will allow us to find quickly small defects in the gauge symmetry (which are the most common), while the second would detect non local ones.
-In particular, we will put in parallel the three CNNs.
-These CNN serve as feature detectors before a fully-connected layer that performs the classification.
-We illustrate on Fig. \ref{fig_DNN}--top how the architecture is designed in general (the number of layers and the size of the dense layer can vary depending of the considered system size), additional details and programs can be found in the SM.
+{\bf Construction of the DCNN--} We aim to build a DCNN that inputs the chess-transformed (see Fig. \ref{fig_chess}--left) images representing a pair of coupling matrices $\{\boldsymbol{J},\boldsymbol{J}'\}$ and outputs the probability that the two instances belong to the same gauge-orbit.

+The Euclidean geometry of our problem suggests to use convolutional neural networks (CNN) \cite{fukushima1980neocognitron,lecun1989backpropagation,krizhevsky2012imagenet}, which are well adapted to translational symmetry.
+Specifically, we combine in parallel three CNNs that scan simultaneously the plaquettes, (square in Fig.~\ref{fig_DCNN}--top), and the Polyakov loops, scanned through horizontal and vertical $1\times L$ slabs (rectangles in Fig.~\ref{fig_DCNN}--top).
+The first CNN allows us to find quickly small defects in the gauge symmetry, while the other two search for non-local defects.
+These three CNNs serve as feature detectors before a fully-connected layer that performs the classification.
+We illustrate on Fig. \ref{fig_DCNN}--top the general architecture of our DCNN (the number of layers and the size of the dense layer vary with $L$).
+Additional details, as well as sample programs, can be found in the Appendices.